 Note

-felix.config.properties defines the location of base.json (the OSGI configuration and the list of plug-ins to install/start) felix.extended.config.properties defines the location of a json file (extends/overrides base.json)
+felix.config.properties defines the location of base.json (the OSGI configuration and the list of plugins to install/start) felix.extended.config.properties defines the location of a json file (extends/overrides base.json)

 Internationalization